Child safetyLocal Authorities have a general duty to safeguard the children in their area, reduce...

 This is a document which, in circumstances which are defined, directs that no treatment is to be given aimed at prolonging or sustaining life and that treatment is to be given to control symptoms even though it may shorten life.

 You can see that dying intestate (without making a Will) can lead to very complex problems which can so easily be avoided by making a Will.
 We are able to advise you on the contents of your Will and to prepare a draft for your approval.
-We can come to your home if this is more convenient for you or you can give us instructions by telephone on 01702 298 282, letter or e-mail.
+We can come to your home if this is more convenient for you or you can give us instructions by telephone, letter or e-mail.
 For further information please contact us.